 If you are entering Nepal by road, you can carry an election card or a valid passport and present it when asked.

-According to Bureau of Immigration, India website, Indians traveling to/from Nepal by air are required to carry at least one of the following:
+According to Bureau of Immigration, India website, Indians travelling to/from Nepal by air are required to carry at least one of the following:

 - A valid Indian passport

 - Election ID card issued by the Election Commission of India

 - A photo identity card issued by the Government of India, State Government or UT Administration